Why Pro Self Injury, Pro Self Harm Websites Are Dangerous

-Pro self injury websites represent a dark side of the Internet.
+Pro self-injury websites represent the dark side of the Internet.
 These websites provide visitors with different ways to self-harm and ideas about how to hurt themselves and keep their activities hidden from parents and friends.
-Some pro self harm sites offer information about how to successfully commit suicide (self-harm and suicide).
+Some pro self-harm sites offer information about how to successfully commit suicide (self-harm and suicide).

 Speaking Out Against Sites with Pro Self Injury Agenda

 The following video features a young man who regularly visited and engaged with others on a pro self-injury website.
 He talks about the secretive theme of these sites and how those who ran the web page claimed they cared about teens and others who wanted to purposely injure themselves.
 But rather than helping their members and visitors find self-injury help and support, they actually gave them new ideas on how to commit suicide, sending them deeper into depression and a culture of self-harm.

 Some websites with a pro self-injury or pro self-mutilation agenda also promote eating disorders like anorexia and bulimia.
 Many refer to these as pro-ana and pro-mia sites, but devotees call them thinspiration or thinspo blogs.
 Subscribers and members to these sites learn self-starvation and purging techniques.
 Some photo-based thinspo websites display ghoulish photographs of their members, many displaying a starting, current, and ultimate goal weight above or below the images.